ArthurGC/awesome-books-project/README.md

 # Awesome Books Project

 In this project, We set up our Awesome Books page.
-Our goal for today was add the functionality to add/save/remove books from our DOM and localStorage.
+Our goal for today was add the functionality to add/save/remove books from our DOM and localStorage using Classes.

 ## :red_circle: Live Demo